-Lia Chavez: Light Body was a commission by Isabella Rossellini and the inaugural performance in an ongoing series showcasing some of today’s most celebrated contemporary artists at Rossellini’s farm.
+Lia Chavez: Light Body is a commission by Isabella Rossellini and the inaugural performance in an ongoing series showcasing some of today’s most celebrated contemporary artists at Rossellini’s farm.

-For Light Body — Chavez’s first live dance performance — the artist led a balletic procession of effulgent bodies at sunset.
-She appropriated the practice of contemplative walking, which she encountered during an artistic pilgrimage to meditate in the cave monasteries of the Himalayas.
+For Light Body — Chavez’s first live dance performance — the artist leads a balletic procession of effulgent bodies at sunset.
+She appropriates the practice of contemplative walking, which she encountered during an artistic pilgrimage to meditate in the cave monasteries of the Himalayas.

 Light Body refers to the practice in which Tibetan Buddhist meditation gurus transform their physical bodies into new, rainbow-colored energy forms after many years of practice.
-For her performance, Chavez imagined this advancement into another realm through a process of visual choreography which conceived the live figure within the art-historical tension between pictorial form and abstraction.
+For her performance, Chavez imagines this advancement into another realm through a process of visual choreography which conceived the live figure within the art-historical tension between pictorial form and abstraction.
 “This performance meditates on the primordial state which has no form but is capable of expressing all form,” says Chavez.
-“The foundation of originative movement is silence.”

-The performance marked the artist’s emergence from a 40-day vow of silence.
-Inspired by John Cage’s renowned experiments with sensory deprivation and historical accounts of activating the light body through deep meditation, Chavez has drawn upon the mystical concept of “feasting on light” — a reference to the Yogic practice of sustaining the physical and energetic bodies with meditation and the breath.
+The performance marks her emergence from a 40-day vow of silence.
+Inspired by John Cage’s experiments with sensory deprivation and historical accounts of activating the light body through deep meditation, Chavez has drawn upon the mystical concept of “feasting on light” — a reference to the Yogic practice of sustaining the physical and energetic bodies with meditation and the breath.

-This intimate process of plumbing the formal synergies between optics, meditation, and improvisational dance is an ongoing theme for Chavez, who developed and documented a substantial body of performances for the camera, entitled A Thousand Rainbows, which was released in book form by Damiani in 2013.
-The 2013 publication featured a scholarly essay by visual culture critic Andrea Codrington Lippke, who contributed a new essay for the presentation of Light Body, included in an artist publication by the same title released at the performance.
+This intimate process of plumbing the formal synergies between optics, meditation, and improvisational dance is an ongoing theme for Chavez, who developed and documented a substantial body of performances for the camera, entitled A Thousand Rainbows.
+This body of photographic work was released in book form by Damiani in 2013.
+The publication featured a scholarly essay by visual culture critic Andrea Codrington Lippke, who contributes a new essay to the catalogue for Light Body.

 The Farm of Isabella Rossellini produces organic crops and natural honey, and is home to many rare and distinctive breeds of bird.
 The Farm is part of the Peconic Land Trust, a nonprofit organization established to ensure the protection of Long Island’s agricultural heritage.